ying-teaching/rn/docs/ch04/README.md

 In the above code, the two components `Hello` and `Hello2` are defined by two functions.
 Each function has a `props` parameter.
 It is an object whose properties are provided by a component that use it.
 In `Hello3` component, the function argument `({ name })` retrieves the `name` property from the `<Hello3 name="Cindy" />` component.
 Therefoe the `name` can be used in the component function body directly without the `props` prefix.

-### 2.3 Props and Pure Functions

-There are two important rules for a component:

-- Props are read only.
-They are used to initialize the component.
-Don't change any property value.
-- A components must act like a pure function with respect to its props.

-A `pure` function means for the same input of `props`, it always returns the same output.
-A pure function doesn't return different values for the same input.
-For exmaple, `Math.sqrt(x)` is a pure function while `Math.random()` is not a pure funciton.

 ## 3 Hook Concept

 ### 3.1 Props and States